nilesh1434/Hangman/README.md

 Features:

 The player can only guess letters that haven't been guessed before.
-Incorrect guesses are shown, and the player can track how many guesses remain.
+Incorrect guesses are shown, and the player can track how many guesses remain.<br><br>
 Winning Condition:

 The player wins if they successfully guess the word before running out of attempts. <br><br>